Social Media Products

 When we had the final product ready, we applied it to the websites for each of our interview customers and asked them to try it out.
 General feedback from everyone was very positive, and after a few final bug fixes we launched the feature for our main website.

-We use Basecamp for product management so you can see a snapshot of our workspace for the project here.
+We use Basecamp for product management so you can see a snapshot of our workspace for the project below.

 Overview